 By now you know how passionate we are about professional service, but we’re just as passionate about community service.
 We encourage our employees to be actively involved in the community.
-Here are some of the causes/nonprofits we care deeply about:
+Here are some of the causes and nonprofits we care deeply about.

 In 2002, Advanced Professionals created a Relay For Life team to help raise awareness and funds for the American Cancer Society.
 The overnight run/walk events have become one of our favorite ways to give back.